Jason Kidd: Early life

-Kidd was born in San Francisco, and raised in an upper middle class section of Oakland.
-His father, Steve, is African-American, and his mother, Anne, is Irish-American.
+Kidd was born in San Francisco and raised in Oakland.
+Kidd is biracial; his father, Steve Kidd, is African-American, and his mother, Anne Kidd, is Irish-American.
 As a youth, Kidd was highly scouted for AAU teams and tourneys, garnering various all-star and MVP awards.
 He attended the East Oakland Youth Development Center and frequented the city courts of Oakland, where he often found himself pitted against future Basketball Hall of Famer Gary Payton.

 Raised Catholic, Kidd attended St. Joseph Notre Dame High School in Alameda.
 Under the guidance of coach Frank LaPorte, Kidd led the Pilots to consecutive state championships, averaging 25 points, 10 assists, 7 rebounds and 7 steals his senior season.
-During that year, he also received a host of individual honors, including the Naismith Award as the nation's top high school player, and was named Player of the Year by PARADE as well as USA Today.
+During that year, he also received a host of individual honors, including the Naismith Award as the nation's top high school player, and was named Player of the Year by Parade as well as USA Today.
 The all-time prep leader in assists (1,155) and the state's seventh-highest career scorer (2,661 points), Kidd was voted California Player of the Year for the second time and also a McDonald's All-American.
 On January 31, 2012, Kidd was honored as one of the 35 Greatest McDonald's All Americans.

 After a highly publicized recruiting process, Kidd shocked many fans and pundits alike by choosing to attend the nearby University of California, Berkeley—a school that was coming off a 10–18 season and had not won a conference title since 1960—over a number of top-ranked collegiate programs including the University of Arizona, University of Kentucky, University of Kansas, and Ohio State University.